gkasev/chainguide/README.md

 # The Chain Guide
-A [search engine](http://thechainguide.net/) for bycicle enthusiasts.
+A [search engine](http://thechainguide.net/) for the bycicle enthusiast.
 Come join me (us, hopefully some day)!

 ## Community-Curated Search Engine Index
 All pages indexed by this search engine are manually added by members of our community.
 To add a page, simply insert the url in the appropriate index file.
 There is one index file for each category: techinfo, reviews, stories and products.
 Currently only the techinfo category is live.